-Ten-year-olds: They’re too old for toys, too young for a nice bottle of wine.
+Tweens: They’re too old for toys, too young for a nice bottle of wine.
 So what do you buy them (besides an iPhone 6s)?
-We went straight to the age group in question for their suggestions.
+We went straight to the age group in question for their suggestions on the best gifts for tweens.
 (Note: No FAA registration required for the drone.)

 “It’s a video drone that you can fly away from where you are, and then you look at the video to see where it is so you can fly it back from wherever without having to walk to it!
 Once my friend and I flew it up on the roof and took all these videos from way up high.” — Clinton, Long Branch, New Jersey